poliastro/poliastro/docs/source/getting_started.rst

 If you don't want to use conda you can `install poliastro from PyPI`_ using pip::

-  $ pip install numpy  # Run this one first!
+  $ pip install numpy  # Run this one first for pip 9 and older!
   $ pip install poliastro

 Finally, you can also install the latest development version of poliastro